A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Problem Landscape Features

+The success of ELA can largely be attributed to its accessibility, particularly through the ready-to-use software packages, flacco and pflacco.
+However, it is not a comprehensive implementation of all existing features.
+For instance, information epistasis~\cite{seo2007information} or auto-correlation~\cite{weinberger1990correlated}, initially designed for discrete variables, can be easily adapted to continuous ones.
+In addition, the same is true for the use of entropy~\cite{marin2012landscape} as a measure.

-ELA features are the most commonly used problem instance landscape features that come with a lot of limitations: their poor robustness to sampling strategy and sample size~\cite{lang2021exploratory,renau2019expressiveness,renau2020exploratory}, and invariance to transformation in the problem space (i.e., shifting, scaling, or rotation of a problem instance)~\cite{urban_complementary_analysis,urban_ela_not_invariant,urban_ela_not_invariant_sampling}.
-Recently, a new study highlights how many of these features are sensitive to absolute objective values (i.e., lack of sift and scale invariance), causing bias in automated algorithm selection models and hindering their ability to generalize to new problem instances~\cite{prager2023nullifying}.
+ELA features are the most commonly used problem landscape features, however they come with a lot of limitations: their poor robustness to sampling strategy and sample size~\cite{lang2021exploratory,renau2019expressiveness,renau2020exploratory}, and invariance to transformation in the problem space (i.e., shifting, scaling, or rotation of a problem instance)~\cite{urban_complementary_analysis,urban_ela_not_invariant,urban_ela_not_invariant_sampling}.
+Recently, a new study highlights how many of these features are sensitive to absolute objective values (i.e., lack of shift and scale invariance), causing bias in automated algorithm selection models and hindering their ability to generalize to new problem instances~\cite{prager2023nullifying}.
 To mitigate this, it has been proposed to normalize the sampled data before computing ELA features.

+A potential avenue to address the sensitivity of ELA features to sampling strategy and sample size is the exploration of adaptive sampling and aggregation schemes.
+Instead of fixing the number of samples in advance, one could investigate starting from a small initial design (e.g., Latin hypercube or Sobol) and gradually expanding it in regions where feature estimates appear unstable.
+Similarly, aggregating features across multiple resamples, possibly with normalization and variance-aware weighting, may offer more stable descriptors.

 ELA features have also been used to characterize Neural Architecture Search (NAS)~\cite{elsken2019neural} landscapes across three typical image classification datasets: MNIST, Fashion, and CIFAR-10~\cite{van2020neural}.
 This analysis reveals distinct characteristics of the NAS landscapes of these three datasets.
 ELA features have also been used to perform complementarity analysis of the hyperparameters optimization landscapes (HPO) and classical BBOB problems from~\cite{bbob}, for black-box optimization~\cite{DoerrDK19} and for XGBoost learner~\cite{schneider2022hpo}.
+Additionally, the ELA features have been used to identify cheap representative functions of 20 automotive crashworthiness problems which are expensive to evaluate~\cite{cheap_representative_functions_automotive}, where it was also shown that these problems exhibit landscape features different from the classical BBOB benchmark suite.